M&M Cookie Bars are the easy dessert you are looking for! This bar recipe is fast to put together and melt in your mouth delicious.

 - Beat Sugar and Butter: In a large bowl with a hand mixer or in the bowl of a stand mixer, beat together the butter and sugar until it is light and fluffy.

-- Add in Butter and Vanilla: Beat each one in one at a time.
+- Add in Egg and Vanilla: Beat each one in one at a time.

 - Add the Dry Ingredients: All at once add in the flour mixture.
 Beat on low until it begins to combine, then turn the speed up high until it is just combined.
 Read more on this method below.